mitchcapper/NovaSFTP2/README.md

 -----
 - Monitor a local folder (or sub folders) for changes
 - Supports windows jump lists
-- Will ignore .svn, .git, .tp, mrgtmp, and ~ files
+- Will ignore .svn, .git, .tmp, mrgtmp, and ~ files by default (can change the regex, and note the regex ignores spaces)
 - Supports windows taskbar progress support
 - Can save defaults, or save as a profile
 - Paegent support for publickey auth (in addition to password)